Linzell/Linzell/README.md

-### Hello World 👋
+### Hi there, I'm Charlie 👋
-✨ I am a junior developper in France ✨

-- 🌱 I’m currently learning Web developping in Webforce 3
 - 🔭 Working on multiple frontend and backend project using Angular and Symfony
+- 🌱 I’m currently learning everything :scream:
 - 👯 I'm looking for an internship
 <!--
 - 🤔 I’m looking for help with ...